 I’m sure you have a lot of questions--and I hope to provide solid, fact-backed answers!

-Taking a look at what people who fish for a living use, I derived the following list for the best fishing knots.
-What’s important to note about this is that for both fresh and saltwater, the Palomar, Uni, and Non-Slip Loop are universally popular:
+Taking a look at what people who fish for a living use, we derived the following list for the best fishing knots.
+What’s important to note about this is that for both fresh and saltwater, the Palomar, Uni, and Non-Slip Loop are universally popular.

 Table of Contents (clickable)

 Every angler knows that knots are essential to the art of fishing.
 From securing line to your spool, to joining main-line to leader, to attaching a lure or hook, knots are at the heart of what we do on the water.